Last Updated on August 21, 2024

 The Kansas City Zoo

 The Kansas City Zoo spreads out over 200 acres and is home to more than 1,700 animals!
 Tickets are a couple of dollars cheaper when bought online and in advance (at least three days before your visit), and kids under two visit for free.
 Tip: I recommend adding the $7 Unlimited Rides Voucher that includes the unlimited rides on African Tram, KCZoo Railroad, and the Endangered Species Carousel.
 Buy tickets for the Kansas City Zoo here.
-Tickets for the zoo are $20 ($18 when bought in advance).
+Tickets for the zoo range from $20 to $22.

 Kansas City SEA LIFE